kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-06-get-jwt.md

 ## Prerequisites

-You are using an OpenID Connect-compliant (OIDC-compliant) identity provider.
+* Use an OpenID Connect-compliant (OIDC-compliant) identity provider

 ## Get a JWT